 At the Tornos Studio we have the largest collection of books and literature based on Lucknow, specially on the uprising of 1857-58.
-Guests are welcome to read these books here or to watch a film from our collection, over their afternoon tea.
+Guests are welcome to read these books here or to watch a film/documentary from our vast collection, over their afternoon tea.

 Tea at The Tornos Studio is a replicated British custom, quite popular in Lucknow with a huge Ango-India community that still lives here.
 At The Tornos Studio we bring out our most elegant collection of china and silver and engage in a friendly conversation with the guests.
 A typical tea menu at The Tornos Studio includes some home baked essentials, such as scones, fairy-cakes, assorted pastries, cookies and of course the traditional cucumber sandwiches.
 We often include some Indian tea-time snacks as well at this afternoon tea.
 All this served on some very elegant cake-stands and serving bowls bought from The House of Fraser and Harrods in London.
 We also use some great China and silver from The Buckingham Palace’s souvenir shop in London.
 A lot of serving essentials are acquired from some royal house-holds or at auctions in India and abroad too.
 All this and more, makes the afternoon tea at The Tornos Studio an elegant way to spend a relaxed afternoon.